jgadsden/musescore-bodhran/README.md

 2. within Musescore menu navigate to: `MuseScore -> Preferences... -> Score` tab
 3. in the Default Files panel, add the file to 'Instrument List 2' extension
 4. browse to `Documents/MuseScore2/Extensions/instruments.xml` and apply to 'Instrument List 2'
-5. MuseScore wil now list the Bodhrán under 'World Music' 'Percussion - Unpitched'
+5. MuseScore will now list the Bodhrán under 'World Music' 'Percussion - Unpitched'

 MuseScore-3
 1. copy file `musescore-3/instruments.xml` to `Documents/MuseScore3/Extensions/instruments.xml`
 2. within Musescore menu navigate to: `MuseScore -> Preferences... -> Score` tab
 3. in the Default Files panel, add the file to 'Instrument List 2' extension
 4. browse to `Documents/MuseScore3/Extensions/instruments.xml` and apply to 'Instrument List 2'
-5. MuseScore wil now list the Bodhrán under 'World Music' 'Percussion - Unpitched'
+5. MuseScore will now list the Bodhrán under 'World Music' 'Percussion - Unpitched'

 Once a Bodhrán instrument staff is added to the score, then there is no need to keep this instrument file in the 'Instrument List 2' extension.